-Bigelow asked how hook depth is incorporated into the model and whether there is a change in the hooks between floats in any of these fisheries.

-Labelle noted that for the French Polynesian fleet, the number remains pretty stable.
-Hook depth and soaking time distribution might eventually be used to do a fine-scale analysis of catch composition.
+Mr. Bigelow asked how hook depth is incorporated into the model and whether there is a change in the hooks between floats in any of these fisheries.
+Dr. Labelle noted that for the French Polynesian fleet, the number remains pretty stable.
+Hook depth and soaking time distribution might be used eventually to do a fine-scale analysis of catch composition.

-Wespestad asked if species composition has some predictive power.

-Labelle said it may, but the model was not structured to assess that effect.
+Mr. Wespestad asked if species composition has some predictive power.
+Dr. Labelle said it may but the model was not structured to assess that effect.
 Areas with a high yellowfin CPUE often have high albacore CPUE as well, but it is hard to test this hypothesis because the French Polynesia's fleet targets albacore, and yellowfin are mainly caught incidentally.

-Langley asked if this GLM, which is able to explain an impressive 70 to 80 percent of the historical variation in catch patterns, is more tied up in the year effect and not in the oceanographic conditions.

-Labelle replied that one has to look at the table of parameters to assess the relative importance of each.
+Mr. Langley asked if this GLM, which is able to explain an impressive 70-80 percent of the historical variation in catch patterns, is more tied up in the year effect, and not in the oceanographic conditions.
+Dr. Labelle replied that one has to look at the table of parameters to assess the relative importance of each.
 Effort was the most important factor, and several other environmental variables had large influences.
-Some years had substantial influences as well but not all years, and the effects were not consistently greater than those of other factors.
+Some years had substantial influences as well, but not all years, and the effects were not consistently greater than those of other factors.

-Dalzell asked what kind of product ultimately is to be provided to fishermen from this modeling.
-Labelle replied that this is a work in progress but some preliminary results have already been proven helpful to fishermen (e.g., the results of archival tagging and optimum fishing depth maps).
-It is still undetermined if detailed maps in "near real-time" would eventually be provided because this would depend on demand, needs, funding and other resources.
+Mr. Dalzell asked what kind of product ultimately is to be provided to fishermen from this modeling.
+Dr. Labelle replied that this is a work in progress, but some preliminary results have already been proven helpful to fishermen, such as the results of archival tagging and optimum fishing depth maps.
+At this time, it is still undetermined if detailed maps in 'near realtime', will be provided eventually, since this will depend on demand, needs, funding and other resources.

-4.4 Future Research
+Future Research

-Langley reported that some work is underway on albacore aging from collected samples.
-Australia's Commonwealth Scientific and Industrial Research Organisation has also received funding to create a small sampling and aging program, and they hope to collaborate over the next few years to develop a broader Pacific analysis of age and growth.
-They are hoping to undertake this work through the SCIFISH project, an EU-funded science project for the African, Caribbean and Pacific Group of States' countries with Overseas Countries and Territories components, hopefully to commence in early 2007.
+Adam Langley of the Oceanic Fisheries Program at the Secretariat of the Pacific Community reported that some work in underway on some preliminary aging work for albacore from samples collected.
+CSIRO has also received funding to do a small sampling and aging program, and they hope to collaborate over the next few years to develop a broader Pacific analysis of age and growth, which they are hoping to undertake under the SCIFISH project.
+The latter is an EU-funded science project for ACP countries and OCT components as well, hopefully to commence in early 2007.